Pastor Scott L. Harris

 Even good things in the wrong setting are unwholesome.
 I still remember a young man that crassly told a family grieving over the death of the mother that they should celebrate since she was now in heaven.
 While it was true that she was with the Lord and in a much better place, his words and manner were inappropriate and brought no comfort.

-We need to be more concerned for how what we say will affect the other person than simply getting something off our chest, or what’s more often the case, emptying our minds.
+We need to be more concerned for how what we say will affect the other person than simply getting something off our chest – or more often the case – emptying our minds.
 This includes when confronting sinners.
 How did Jesus speak to those involved in evil practices?
 He presented God’s grace and offered hope of forgiveness.

 FROM VICE TO VIRTUE

-If you skip verse 30 for the moment and look at verses 31 and 32, you will see that there is quite a contrast between those who truly live for Christ and those who do not.
-When we do not live as we ought sin rises up in us and grow just as in the nonbelieiver.
-The selfishness that’s a part of all sin leads to bitterness, wrath and anger, and these lead to the outward display of them, clamor and slander.
+Skip verse 30 for the moment and look at verses 31 & 32.
+There is quite a contrast between those who truly live for Christ and those who do not.
+When we do not live as we ought sin rises up in us and grow just as in the non-believer.
+The selfishness inherent in all sin leads to bitterness, wrath and anger and these in turn inevitable lead to the outward display of them – clamor and slander.

-Bitterness is a spirit of irritability that keeps a person in perpetual animosity, in a smoldering grudge.
-Wrath is the wild rage of the passion of the moment while anger is more internal and more subtle, a deep feeling.
-The outcome of these are clamor, slander and malice.
-Clamor is an outward sign of wrath expressed in the loss of control in public outbursts.
-Slander grows out of bitterness and is the defamation of those considered your enemies.
-Malice is the general term for the evil that is at the root of all vices.
+Bitterness is spirit of irritability that keeps a person in perpetual animosity, in a smoldering grudge. *Wrath is the wild rage of the passion of the moment while *Anger is more internal, more subtle, a deep feeling.
+The outcome of these are clamor, slander and malice. *Clamor outward sign of wrath – the loss of control in public outbursts. *Slander grows out of bitterness and is the defamation of those considered your enemies. *Malice is the general term for evil that is the root of all vices.
 The Christian must put all these things away from him and instead put on the virtues listed in verse 32.

 Be kind to one another instead of bitter.
 Gentle rather than irritable.
 Amiable instead of full of animosity.
 We are to be tender-hearted instead of wrathful.
 We have compassion for others rather than hate, the fruit of which is forgiveness for others because of the forgiveness we have received from Christ.

 If you as Christian continue to live as if you were not and exhibit the kinds of things Paul has mentioned here then you will grieve the Holy Spirit.
-(An as a quick aside, this is a strong argument for the personality of the Holy Spirit, as emotion, the ability to grieve, is an attribute of personhood.
-A force cannot be grieved, so we maintain the personality of the Holy Spirit).
+(An as a quick aside, this is a strong argument for the personality of the Holy Spirit.
+Emotion – the ability to grieve – is an attribute of personhood.
+A force can not be grieved).

 We speak the truth in love rather than lie.